FlameFlowAI/write/README.md

 # Enjoy writing with GitBook
 Write something, anything.
 Enjoy writing.
-Writing with gitbook is good.
+Writing with GitBook is good.